agungsptr/node-clean-ts/README.md

 </details>

 ## About The Project
+This a TypeScript version of Node Clean, if you want to see the JavaScript version follow this [way](https://github.com/agungsptr/node-clean).

 This project aims to be used as a base backend project which implements clean architecture.
 I create this project to help me build a backend application faster as a template project.